doc4d/4d-web-studio/docs/events.md

 For example, if the user clicks a button on a webpage, you can choose how to react.
 Events can also be triggered [when a datasource is updated](#example-2-attaching-an-event-to-a-datasource).

 With 4D Web Studio, events are used to execute code on the 4D server.
+No additional Javascript is needed.

 ## Configuring an event